james-wallace-nz/ls_rb129/practice_problems/RB129_study_questions.md

     When `bob` is initialized to a new instance of the `Person` class on the second to last line, there is no `initialize` method in the `Person` class, and no `@name` instance variable is initialized.
 When the `get_name` instance method is invoked on the last line it references the @name instance variable.
 Since this hasn't been initialized, it has no value and will return `nil`. **[update]**

 99. What are the scoping rules for class variables?
 What are the two main behaviors of class variables?

     Class variables are scoped at the class level. **[update]**

+    Class variables are availble to all instances of a class.

+    Defining a sub-class with the same class variable will override the value assigned to a parent class class variable.

 100. What are the scoping rules for constant variables?